MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Disable automatic forwarding of application delegate's methods to App Center services

 App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
+Method swizzling is a way to change implementation of methods at runtime.
 There is a possibility of conflicts with other third party libraries or the application delegate itself.
-In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:
+You may want to disable the App Center application delegate forwarding for all App Center services by following the steps below:

 1. Open your **Info.plist file**.
 2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
 This will disable application delegate forwarding for all App Center services.